ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ## Mutable Record Fields

 Any field in a record can be tagged using the `mutable` keyword.
-This field can be updated to declare it.
+Such a field can be updated.
 ```ocaml
 # type book = {
   series : string;